-Today, the extensive gardens, which were once only enjoyed by nobility, are open to the public.
+Today, the extensive gardens, which were once only enjoyed by the nobility, are open to the public.

 There are elaborate fountains, imitation Roman ruins, tropical greenhouse and formal flowerbeds.

-The annual summer Mozart Festival is held at the Schloss theater (Palace Theatre), where it is said that Marie Antoinette once appeared on stage.
+The annual summer Mozart Festival is held at the Schloss theatre (Palace Theatre), where it is said that Marie Antoinette once appeared on stage.

 Coffee first came to Vienna in the 17th century when the Turks tried, unsuccessfully, to invade the city.